19 Nissan • Jerusalem

 + + + + +

 “Go ahead.
-Put your fingers in it,” Jesus told Justus and the rest of the children, gesturing to the scar in his side.
+Put your fingers in it,” Jesus told Justus and the rest of His nieces and nephews, gesturing to the scar in his side.
 There were fifteen of them in all huddling around Him as stood before them in only some Roman breeches called braccae.
 He hadn’t volunteered how He got them, and I didn’t ask.
 Joseph, Simon, Jude, and I watched as we reclined with our wives around the picnic blanket spread in the courtyard.

 The kids stared at each other instead of taking Him up on His offer.
 Finally, Simon’s seven-year-old son, Aaron, slipped his finger into it, his eyes growing wide when his second knuckle joint disappeared in the hole.
 “Wow!
 That’s deep!”